 To edit your tournament, click the Manage button.

 If you're concerned participants might register before you've confirmed everything, click Unpublish.
-This will revert the tournament to a draft and let you make any changes at your leisure.
+This reverts the tournament to a draft and lets you make changes at your leisure.